 1. Exhibitors & stall holders – Subject to Rules: – All Exhibitors, and their servants entering the Festival area will be subject to the Orders, Rules and Regulations of the Stewards, Officials and Organisers.
 Any exhibitor who does not comply with the orders of the organisers will be ejected without refund of fees from the Festival

-2. Closing Date for Entries to Llandovery Sheep Festival – 31st March 2022.
+2. Closing Date for Entries to Llandovery Sheep Festival – End of July 2022.

 3. Application for space.
 All applications must be made on the appropriate online booking form and paid for online.